damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/2. Specification/README.md

 <a href="https://app.diagrams.net/?libs=general#Hamerezoji1362%2Fdrawio-github%2Fmaster%2FStakeholders.drawio" target="_blank">Edit As New</a> | <a href="https://app.diagrams.net/#Hamerezoji1362%2Fdrawio-github%2Fmaster%2Fstakeholders.png">Edit in diagrams.net</a>

-*This template can be used to define the stakeholders of your project/product.*

 ## **2. External interfaces**

 - **Definition:**  *External interfaces are interactions between the product and the stakeholders.*